CosminS03/Video-games-EDA/README.md

 Based on the provided data, the PS2 emerged as the top platform by global sales.
 The three best-selling games for this platform were Grand Theft Auto: San Andreas, Grand Theft Auto: Vice City and Gran Turismo 3: A-Spec.

 ### Publishers analysis
+According to this dataset, Nintendo stands out with the highest sale/volume ratio of 3.11.
+The top two best-selling games for the company are Wii Sports and Super Mario Bros. (for the Nintendo Entertainment System), while Donkey Kong was the first Nintendo-published game to reach 1 million dollars in global sales in 1981 on the Game Boy.